mezcel/bookmark-renderer/Markdown/mdAbout.md

 # about

-## Tabs

-Select a tab button to view my notes on that subject.
-This is used as a quick reminder and link reference while working on or relearning a development platform.
+This feature is a cheat sheet reference for working on or relearning a development platform.

-> Notes, ramblings, and links.
+Select a tab button to view notes on that subject.

 ## Markdown Reader